 - There is NO PSI reading on the tube due to the lack of an outer tire

 - The Large Inner tube will stand about 16 inches high and the Mini tube about 12 inches high when properly inflated

 - During inflation If you notice any asymmetry in your tube remove any air in the tube and re-inflate slowly using the stop and start air flow method to prevent bulging

 - Due to the heavy rubber compound it can take a few weeks for your tube to break-in and may require more air, we recommend filling the tube slowly and adding more as needed.
 Inflating the tube too quickly or over inflation of the tube will decrease the lifespan and can also cause bulging

-- If you encounter a slow leak in your new inner tube it is likely due to the inner valve stem core, in shipping sometime this can become loose.
+- If you encounter a slow leak in your new inner tube it is likely due to a loose inner valve stem core.
 If this part is not tightened all the way it will allow air to slowly leak over time.
-Use a small part of tweezers or the valve tool that came with your Jungle Jumparoo to tighten this part by turning the inner pin in the valve stem clock-wise (to the right) until it stops.
-You can also remove this part to deflate the inner tube quickly by unscrewing this part counter-clockwise (to the left)The Jungle Jumparoo Tube has been specifically tested to withstand the impact of jumping and is made from the heaviest premium rubber compound on the market, contains no additives that cause premature rubber rot it also contains a UV protection.
-However, there are a few key steps you can take to ensure the longevity of your Inner Tube:
+Use a small pair of tweezers or the valve tool that came with your Jungle Jumparoo to tighten this part by turning the inner pin in the valve stem clockwise (to the right) until it stops.
+You can also remove this part to deflate the inner tube quickly by unscrewing this part counterclockwise (to the left).
+A video is available on our FAQs section of the website to guide you through this process

-- Long periods of disuse (such as seasonal storage)
+- Under inflation or Over inflation, long periods of non-use (such as seasonal storage)